Cook County Department of Public Health Mitigation Guidance

 CCDPH Mitigation Order 2021-10

-CCDPH Mitigation Order 2021-10 was issued on August 23, 2021 and updates the Mitigation Guidelines to reopening at full capacity.
+CCDPH Mitigation Order 2021-10 was issued on August 23, 2021 and requires individuals age 2 and older to wear masks in indoor public settings, regardless of vaccination status.

 CCDPH Mitigation Order 2021-9